bekk/ndc-graphql-workshop/README.md

 ## Task 4 - Mutations

-(TODO KNA) So far we have been dealing with queries; operations to retrieve data.
-Mutations are the second main operation in GraphQL which deal with creating, deleting and updating of data.
-Let's focus on some examples of how to carry out mutations.
-For instance, we want to update a user with id==1 and change their age their name and age and return the new user details.
+Mutations are the second main operation in GraphQL.
+It deals with creating, deleting and updating data.
 As with the `Query` type in your schema, you will need to add a `Mutation` type.
 Lets imagine you are Jaime Lannister, secrets are important to you - sometimes desperate actions are needed:

 ```graphql
 type Mutation {